The Property Ombudsman scheme

 What happens if you have a complaint?

-complaint to the Ombudsman, at the address given at the end of this guide.
-Please contact the Ombudsman's office
+refer the complaint to TPO at the address given at the end of this guide.

 If the registered firm persistently ignores or fails to address your complaint within a reasonable time,